adlnet/xAPI-Spec/xAPI-About.md

 It is intended that [Communities of Practice (CoPs)](#def-community-of-practice) will define Verbs, Activity types, contextual relationships, extensions, etc. to be used in their profiles by providing unique identifiers wherever applicable.
 The CoP will define these identifiers and their metadata in a [Vocabulary](#def-vocabulary).
-A Profile is a set of rules and vocabularies to implemented in addition to xAPI for the particular use case being addressed.
+A profile is a set of rules and vocabularies to implemented in addition to xAPI for the particular use case being addressed.
 It is very important that such communities exist and share best practices.
 For more information on publishing vocabularies, see the [Vocabulary Companion Specification](https://adl.gitbooks.io/companion-specification-for-xapi-vocabularies/content) and [Vocabulary Primer](https://adl.gitbooks.io/experience-xapi-vocabulary-primer/content/) documents.

-It is recommended that a Profile use a unique "category" within a Statement's context to refer to any Statement
+It is recommended that a profile use a unique "category" within a Statement's context to refer to any Statement
-which implements the Profile.
+which implements the profile.
 An example profile is [cmi5](https://github.com/AICC/CMI-5_Spec_Current), which is designed for the traditional single learner, single online learning use case.
 An example cmi5 Statement can be found in [Appendix B: cmi5 Example](#Appendix1B).